Injury Rehabilitation: The Three Phases Explained

 Physiotherapy may still be a treatment modality at this stage but its nature may become more tailored to your particular goals.
 Maybe you want to be able to walk your dog each day – or maybe you want to get back into footie training, swimming or triathlon.
 Your physiotherapist will talk to you about your lifestyle and goals then tailor your exercise program to help you achieve the condition you need.

 It’s still important to follow your physio’s advice closely.
 Don’t push yourself beyond your advised exercise program, no matter how impatient you are to return to the playing field.

 Though you’ve made great progress, you’re still highly vulnerable to a repeat injury.
 It’s still important that you pace yourself and rest regularly as you continue to rebuild your strength.

 When the time is right, your physiotherapist will tell you that you can return to your usual level of activity, including your chosen sport.
 Your physiotherapy sessions may become less frequent but are still useful in identifying any early signs of overuse injuries and maintaining your strength and condition.

 How The Brisbane Spine Clinic can help

 At The Brisbane Spine Clinic, we can help you through the stages of injury rehabilitation so you can get back to doing what you love to do.
-We will work with you to introduce a physiotherapy plan which encompasses specific exercises and other treatment modalities focused on your injury and recovery needs.
-Call today to book your appointment.
+We will work with you to introduce a physiotherapy plan which encompasses specific exercises suited to your lifestyle or chosen sports.
+We’ll also introduce other treatment modalities focused on your injury and recovery needs.
+Book an appointment today.